Riverscapes/fmLTPBR/docs/index.md

 <h1>LTPBR Implementation and Monitoring Protocol</h1>

-The Low-Tech Process-Based Restoration Implementation and Monitoring Protocol outlines a set of attributes and survey methods that can be used to facilitate the design, implementation, and monitoring of process-based riverscape restoration projects.
+The Low-Tech Process-Based Restoration Implementation and Monitoring Protocol and database application outline a set of attributes and survey methods used to document the design, implementation, and monitoring of process-based riverscape restoration projects.
 The approach draws heavily on the conceptualization of low-tech process-based restoration (LT-PBR) practices developed by [Wheaton and others (2019)](https://lowtechpbr.restoration.usu.edu/) and operationalizes those ideas through development of a unified framework for consistently documenting and presenting restoration information throughout a project lifespan.

 <div align="center">
   <img src="assets/images/ProjectImage.png">